 UMass Lowell Advantages

-• Four specialty areas.
-Focus your studies in Environmental Engineering, Geotechnical Engineering, Structural Engineering, or Transportation Engineering.
+• Specialty areas.
+Focus your studies in Environmental Engineering, Geotechnical Engineering, Geoenvironmental Engineering, Structural Engineering or Transportation Engineering.

 • Career flexibility.
 Gain technical training and problem-solving skills for an engineering career in local industry, consulting firms and state/federal agencies.
 Our graduates have also built careers in law, financial analysis, software development and business.

 • Dedicated faculty.
-Our CEE classes are taught by full-time faculty and class sizes are small.
+Our Civil and Environmental Engineering (CEE) classes are taught by full-time faculty and class sizes are small.

 • ABET-accredited.
 Our undergraduate degree program in Civil Engineering is accredited by the Engineering Accreditation Commission (EAC) of ABET.